ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/conversion-preserving-custom-content.md

 		converterPriority: 'low'
 	} );

-	// Tell the editor that <a target="..."></a> converts into "linkTarget" attribute in the model. editor.conversion.for( 'upcast' ).attributeToAttribute( {
+	// Tell the editor that <a target="..."></a> converts into the "linkTarget" attribute in the model. editor.conversion.for( 'upcast' ).attributeToAttribute( {
 		view: {
 			name: 'a',